breatheco-de/content/src/content/how-to/what-is-Javascript-used-for.md

 ---
-title: "What is Javascript used for?"
+title: "¿Para que sirve Javascript?"
 subtitle: "Javascript has been sitting on the throne of web apps ever since it was created, but that's not the only use we can get out of this great language.
 Javascript can be used as well for developing mobile apps on Android and IOS, videogames, VR, AR and much more"
 tags: ["javascript"]
 authors: ["javierseiglie"]